-- 1 Gross distributions, including rollovers and trustee-to-trustee transfers - 2 Only displays earnings made on excess contributions, otherwise not applicable for 2020 - 4 Reports if the distribution in Box 1 was a trustee-to-trustee transfer
+- 1 Gross distributions, including rollovers and trustee-to-trustee transfers - 2 Only displays earnings made on excess contributions, otherwise not applicable for 2021 - 4 Reports if the distribution in Box 1 was a trustee-to-trustee transfer

-Fund-Acct. no. distribution (2) Earnings (3) Basis -to-trustee transfer (5) Distribution is from: recipient is not fair market value (FMV) as of 12-31-20 Fund: 81 1 1 122
+Fund-Acct. no. (1) Gross distribution (2) Earnings (3) Basis (4) Trustee -to-trustee transfer (5) Distribution is from: recipient is not Tall Illaiket

+Fund: F .
+1 I L 14.

+2 2.